 TACTIC: Make an inventory of everything you own.

-Use paper index cards or a computer spreadsheet.
+Use paper index cards or a computer spreadsheet to take an inventory of all of your stuff.
 For each item, list this information:

 Put down a question mark for information you don't know.